Adam Anderson (American football)

-High school career
+Early life

 Anderson attended Rome High School in Rome, Georgia.
 As a senior in 2017, he was The Atlanta Journal-Constitutions high school football player of the year after recording 63 tackles, 10 sacks and an interception.
 He was selected to the 2018 U.S. Army All-American Bowl.
 A five-star recruit, Anderson committed to the University of Georgia to play college football.

 College career

 As a true freshman at Georgia in 2018, Anderson played in all 14 games and had 16 tackles and 0.5 sacks.
 As a sophomore in 2019, he again played in all 14 games, recording six tackles and two sacks.
-As a junior in 2020, he played in all 10 games and finished with 14 tackles and 6.5 sacks.
-Anderson returned to Georgia for his senior season in 2021 rather than enter the 2021 NFL draft.
-He finished the 2021 season with 32 tackles and five sacks.
+As a junior in 2020, Anderson played in all 10 games and finished with 14 tackles and 6.5 sacks.
+He returned to Georgia for his senior season in 2021 rather than enter the 2021 NFL draft.
+Anderson finished the 2021 season with 32 tackles and five sacks.